CalinRadoni/CalinRadoni.github.io/src/content/blog/Astro_Get_Started_container.md

 title: "Get started with Astro using containers"
 description: "Getting started with Astro using a Node container with Podman or Docker"
 pubDate: 2024-09-13
+updatedDate: 2024-09-19
 tags: [ "Astro", "Podman", "Docker", "Node.js" ]
 ---

 You do not need to install `Node.js` to use `Astro`.
 Using `Node.js` from an official container is an easy task.

+This post presents the details about initializing an `Astro` project and some scripts to ease the development.

+For less explanations and helper scripts check:

+- the [README](https://github.com/CalinRadoni/Scripts/blob/main/Astro/README.md) from the repository where I keep the scripts
+- the short description from [Get started with Starlight using containers](/blog/starlight_get_started_container) article

+or read on for more details.

-*These instructions are valid for Podman and Docker.
+*These instructions are valid for `Podman` and `Docker`.
 If you use Docker just replace `podman` with `docker`.*

 ## Initialize the project